ratulb/arrows/README.md

 * Runtime swapping of actor behaviour with another actor definition(Actor binaries has to be available in system - no runtime injection of binaries)
 * No out of sequence delivery of messages
 * Swapped in actor resumes from where the swapped out instance left off.
 * Actor loading/Unloading is based on typetag(https://github.com/dtolnay/typetag).
-A huge thanks to the ingenuity of its author https://github.com/dtolnay
 * Multiple instances of the same actor - with different named identifier
 * Macro for defining actor(`define_actor!`)
 * Macro for sending message(s) to actor(s) - (`send!`)